What and why is this happening?

-Now that Drupal 9 has been out long enough to be considered stable and production-ready, we've updated some of our client sites from Drupal 8 to 9.
-For example, Warrington & Co and the Warrington Business Exchange.
-What we've found is that whilst upgrading Drupal's Core is indeed relatively simple, the issue lies with the dozens of 3rd party modules a typical Drupal website has.
+Now that Drupal 9 has been out long enough to be considered stable and production-ready, we've updated our Council Platform flagship product and the client sites that use it to Drupal 10.
+What we've found is that whilst upgrading Drupal's Core is relatively simple, the issue lies with the dozens of 3rd party modules a typical Drupal website has.

-To assess Drupal 9 readiness, a module called Upgrade Status has been created by the Drupal community.
-This module scans your site and tells you what work would be needed before your site is fully compatible with Drupal 9.
-Its results are divided into the following sections:
+To assess Drupal 10 readiness, a module called Upgrade Status has been created by the Drupal community.
+This module scans your site and tells the compatibility status of each module.

 How long will all this take to fix?